Beliefs and worship in early Yahwism

 Beliefs

-Midianite Yahwism was likely monolatrous, this means the worship of only one God, whilst allowing for the existence of other deities.
-YHWH was likely worshipped as a mountain and sky deity by the Midianites, they believed He performed multiple functions, including the functions of a storm and warrior God which are mentioned in the early Yahwistic poetry.
-He was also connected to metallurgy.
+Midianite Yahwism was likely monolatrous, this means the worship of only one God, whilst believing in the existence of other deities.
+YHWH was likely worshipped as the supreme mountain and sky deity by the Midianites.

 Worship and rituals

 According to some scholars, the Kenites celebrated a Passover like feast in the spring when the lambs were born.
 Scholars have long thought that the origins of Passover lay in early shepherds customs before the herds were taken out to spring pastures.
 The firstlings of the flock were sacrificed in petition for a good year for their flocks and families.
-After the sacrifice, the meat of the animal was eaten in a sacred meal.
+Interestingly, a similar festival is still observed by some modern Bedouin.
 This festival was later associated with the Exodus in Israelite Yahwism.

 Sources: